Long Division - Organised Guessing

 To illustrate, let us try guessing the answer to 7,698 ÷ 6, but following a special method.

-We will start at the thousands, then move to the hundreds, then tens, then units.
+We will start at the thousands, then move to the hundreds, then tens, then ones.

 OK, starting at the thousands: How many 6 lots of a thousand can we fit into 7,698 ?
 Well, just one, really.
-Two would be too much:
+Two is too much:

 1,000 x 6 = 6,000 too small